sdr-enthusiasts/gitbook-adsb-guide/setting-up-rtl-sdrs/blacklist-kernel-modules.md

 ---

-Failure to do the steps above will result in the error below being spammed to the `readsb` container log.
+Failure to do the steps above will result in the error below being spammed to the `ultrafeeder` container log.

 ```text
 usb_claim_interface error -6